YagoLopez/metaphasejs-react-demo/README.md

 - State can be saved to a database file

-- State can be designed with any db tool that supports SQLite (even using a graphical UI without using code), then it can be filled with data, and imported into app
+- State can be designed and populated with any db tool that supports SQLite (even using a graphical UI without using code) and after that imported into app

 - Great developer productivity and satisfacction.
 (For example, an entire blog sistem could be developed in minutes)